tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Storage-Analytics-Log-Format.md

   - zh-tw
 ---
 # Storage Analytics Log Format

+Storage Analytics logging records details for both successful and failed requests for your storage account.
+Storage Analytics logs enable you to review details of read, write, and delete operations against your Azure tables, queues, and blobs.
+They also enable you to investigate the reasons for failed requests such as timeouts, throttling, and authorization errors.

-Each log entry conforms to a standard log format that is determined by the version of Storage Analytics Logging.
+Each log entry conforms to a standard log format that is governed by the version of Storage Analytics logging in use.
+Version 1.0 includes all of the fields described in [Log Entry Format 1.0](#log-entry-format-1.0).
+Version 2.0 adds fields for logging information about requests to the Blob and Queue services that are authorized with an OAuth token.

+Authentication and authorization with Azure AD for the Blob and Queue services is currently in preview.
+For more information, see [Authenticate with Azure Active Directory (Preview)](Authenticate-with-Azure-Active-Directory.md).

 The first field in a log entry always specifies the version number.
 Consumers of logging data can take a dependency on this field as well as the following aspects of a log entry:

 -   All fields, populated or empty, will be separated by a semicolon “;”